 How To Save Money On Wedding Photography

-On any wedding day, I take several thousand pictures.
-See this contact sheet from Amy and James’ Crested Butte Mountain Wedding above.
-Which ones would you choose?
+But take a look at this contact sheet from Amy and James’ Crested Butte Mountain Wedding above.
+There are dozens of duplicate images.

 An album spread from Amy and James’ Crested Butte wedding presents just three of their best pictures.

-Then decide now what it is you need at the end of the day.
-A handful of the best wedding pictures to print from, a well-designed album, a framed print?
+If you want to save money on your wedding photography, decide on and purchase only what you want after the wedding.
+It may be a handful of the best wedding pictures to print from, a well-designed album or a framed print.
 By negotiating with your photographer for only those images and products you need, you’re going to save $$$.

 And of course, if you want all of the pictures?
 We can do that for you too:)